Zeev Rosberger, Ph.D. (Concordia University)

 Co-Director and Coordinator of Internship, Education and Training in the Psychology Division.
 Staff psychologist in Day Hospital, OPD Psychiatry (Adult); Psychoanalyst, Member of the Canadian Psychoanalytic Society; diagnostic interviewing; psychological testing; short-term and long-term individual psychodynamic psychotherapy; group psychotherapy; research on object relations assessment and therapeutic alliance.
 Faculty lecturer in the Department of Psychiatry, McGill.

 Elizabeth Foley, Ph.D.
-(McGill University).
-Staff Psychologist in Cognitive Behaviour Therapy Service.
-Course Lecturer, Dept of Psychology; Assistant Professor, Dept. of Psychiatry, McGill University.
-Provide psychotherapy from a CBT perspective to patients with a variety of presenting problems, cultural backgrounds and various ages with special interest in comorbid personality disorders.
-Supervise psychology interns in the CBT Service and chronic pain clinic.
-Teach adult assessment to first year doctoral students in psychology at McGill.
-Have been involved in research on personality, stress and response to CBT treatment of depression; Co-Investigator of research project on coping action patterns in community sample of women.
-Additional research interests in personality and interpersonal behaviour.
+(McGill University) Director of the Cognitive Behaviour Therapy Service.
+Assistant Professor (Professional) in both Departments of Psychiatry and Psychology, McGill University.
+Provide psychotherapy from a CBT perspective to patients with a variety of presenting problems, cultural backgrounds and different ages with special interest in comorbid personality disorders.
+Supervise psychology interns in the CBT Service, Emergency Follow-Up Service and Chronic Pain Clinic.
+Involved in research on personality, stress and response to CBT treatment of depression; additional research interests in personality and interpersonal behaviour.

 Judy S. Gradinger, M.Sc.
 (New York University) Staff psychologist in Child Psychiatry Day/Evening Hospital; Psychological assessment for wide variety of cognitive, behavioural, and emotional disorders in infants and children; school consultation, child and family therapy, expertise in infant development.